AnthonyBordg/Geometry_in_Lean/README.md

 An online tutorial by Prof. Kevin Buzzard for complete beginners (http://wwwf.imperial.ac.uk/~buzzard/lean_together/source/leantogether.html).

+You don't need to know much about tactics in Lean to start working on the preliminary challenges, since they focus on definitions and statements, no proof required.

 Please have a look at the `manifold` repository (https://github.com/leanprover-community/mathlib/tree/master/src/geometry/manifold) of the `Mathlib` library (https://github.com/leanprover-community/mathlib), and the corresponding topic `manifolds` on the Zulip chat (https://leanprover.zulipchat.com/#narrow/stream/116395-maths/topic/manifolds).

 Biliography: